marmos91/ransomware/README.md

-# ransomware
+# ransomware-example
-A simple demonstration tool to simulate a ransomware attack
+A simple demonstration tool to simulate a ransomware attack locally

 ## ⚠️ Disclaimer ⚠️
-This software is made just for demonstration purposes.
+This software is made just for demonstration and study purposes.
 If you want to run it locally for tests, take care of what directories you decide to encrypt.
 The software is distributed in MIT license.
 Its use is free, however the author doesn't take responsibility for any illegal use of the code by 3rd parties.

 ## Setup
 To setup the tool just run

 ```bash